 Trips planned: 350+

 Q&A With Geoff:

 Let’s get the origin story out of the way.
 Everyone at B&R has their fair share of wanderlust.
 When/how did you first get bit by the travel bug?

-My dad was a university history professor, so from a young age we travelled to Europe to follow him in his studies while he was on sabbatical.
-A trip that still has clearly defined memories for me was travelling through France, Spain and Portugal for Christmas holidays in 1969, during a year we lived in London.
+My dad was a university history professor, so from a young age, we travelled to Europe to follow him in his studies while he was on sabbatical.
+A trip that still has clearly defined memories for me was travelling through France, Spain and Portugal for the Christmas holidays in 1969, during a year we lived in London.

 You studied French as a second language in university and jumped at the chance to move to Burgundy shortly thereafter.
 What made you such a Francophile?

 I went to university initially with science as a focus, wanting to go to medical school.
 The liberal arts college I lived in for residence, however, required I take two courses in-house, so I took French and history.
-The classes were smaller, and the profs were great, so I thrived in both disciplines, and changed my major for second year.
-I didn’t get to truly immerse myself until I moved to Quebec for fourth year, so while my French is textbook perfect, my accent still sucks, unless I have a bad nose cold!
+The classes were smaller, and the profs were great, so I thrived in both disciplines, and changed my major for the second year.
+I didn’t get to truly immerse myself until I moved to Quebec for my fourth year, so while my French is textbook perfect, my accent still sucks, unless I have a bad nose cold!

 What’s your preferred method for immersing yourself in a country or region?

-Read as much as possible, initially, understanding it’s only a jumping off point.
+Read as much as possible, initially, understanding it’s only a jumping-off point.
 Then keep my mouth shut, meet, hopefully befriend, and listen to the locals—preferably over traditional, regional food and wine.
 Iconic cultural sights, as well as local musical influences, add further nuance, and depth of understanding.